taniach/wedding-site/README.md

 In my Google Sheets, the columns are:

-- `IN_PERSON`: Datetime, Name, Email, Phone number, Message for couple
+- `IN_PERSON`: Datetime, Name, Phone number, Invite Code, Message for couple
 - `VIRTUALLY`: Datetime, Name, Email, Message for couple
 - `UNABLE`: Datetime, Name, Message for couple